boyentenbi/RL/README.md

 # RL-reimplementations

-From-scratch reimplementations of DDPG (before A3C) and policy gradient.
+Mostly from-scratch reimplementations of DDPG (before A3C) and policy gradient.

 Spent a lot of time doing this when I should've been revising.
 Learned a lot more than just forking it, though.